Welcome to Year 4!

 Using the UN Convention on the Rights of the Child (UNCRC) as our guide, we are working with more UK schools than almost any other organisation.
 Over 1.6 million children in the UK go to a Rights Respecting School and nearly 5,000 schools up and down the country are working through the Award.
 Schools work with us on a journey to become fully Rights Respecting.

-Summer 2- Welsh Skills
+Autumn 1- Welsh Skills

-Sentence to practice at home:
+Sentence to practise at home:

 Days of the week: